 If I want to know more about a course, whom should I connect with?

-What are the pre-requisites to take up PMP Examination?
+What are the prerequisites to take the PMP exam?

 What is the PMP exam format?